mxmstr/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Context.FindFiles(string rootFolder, string fileName)						//Return a string array of filenames (and their paths) found that match a pattern you specify.
 Context.CreatedDate(string file, int year, int month, int day)					//Change the creation date of a file.
 Context.ModifiedDate(string file, int year, int month, int day)					//Change the last modified date of a file.
-Context.RunAdditionalFiles(string[] filePaths, bool changeWorkingDir, int secondsToPause)	//Specify additional files to run before launching game.
+Context.RunAdditionalFiles(string[] filePaths, bool changeWorkingDir, string customText(optional parameter), int secondsToPauseInbetween, bool showFilePath(optional parameter), bool runAsAdmin(optional parameter), bool promptBetween(optional parameter))	//Specify additional files to run before launching game.
 By default will run each additional file once but can specify to run during specific player's instances by prefixing the filepath with #|.
 Replace # with player number.
 Can also specify to run files for each player by prefixing filepath with "all|".
-Optional two extra params, bool run as admin and bool prompt between.
 Context.ReadRegKey(string baseKey, string sKey, string subKey)					//Return the value of a provided key as a string.
 Context.HandlerGUID
 Context.StartArguments = "";                                                                    //Adds whatever you put into the field as starting parameters for the game's executable in context.
 For example, in most cases '-windowed' will force windowed mode.
 Parameters can be chained.